djgroen/FabFlee/doc/TutorialValidate.md

     ```
     In `(FabSim3 Home)/results`, an output directory for a conflict scenario should be present from previous executions, which is most likely called `<conflict name>_localhost_16` or `<conflict name>_<remote machine name>_<number>` (e.g. mali_localhost_16 or mali_eagle_vecma_4).
 This conflict output directory should have multiple run directories in `RUNS`, as `Run_1`, `Run_2` and so on.

-2. To run validation on these output directories of a single conflict with multiple instances, simply go to the FabFlee directory and run
+2. To run validation on these output directories of a single conflict with multiple instances, simply run
     ```
-    fab localhost validate_flee_output:<conflict name>_localhost_16
+    fab localhost validate_flee:<conflict name>,replicas
     ```
-    or
+    or you can choose to run Flee yourself, and then use the following command:
     ```
-    fab <remote machine name> validate_flee_output:<conflict name>_<remote machine name>_<number>
+    fab <remote machine name> validate_flee_output:<output_directory_name, e.g. syria2013_localhost_16>
     ```

-    For instance, to validate the Mali conflict instance, simply type
+    For instance, to validate the output of runs using the Mali conflict instance, simply type
     ```
     fab localhost validate_flee_output:mali_localhost_16
     ```
     or
     ```
-    fab eagle_vecma validate_flee_output:mali_eagle_vecme_4
+    fab eagle_vecma validate_flee_output:mali_eagle_vecma_4
     ```

 ## Ensemble Validation of a single conflict instance with replicas